 The biggest thing you can do to help your body is to sit naturally and comfortably.
 If your body becomes stiff and tired, rather than shifting to a position that could potentially harm your body, take a break from work to walk around and stretch.

 While there are many ways that you harm your body with repetitive movements, you can reduce the risk of serious injury by taking care to protect yourself by studying your body, understanding its ergonomics, and taking care of your health.
-This will improve your chances to live a long, comfortable life free from any avoidable injuries.
+This will improve your chances of living a long, comfortable life free from any avoidable injuries.